mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 5. Cloud-native mobile and Internet application hosting
 6. Disaster recovery

-### Object storage VS. traditional block and file storage

-- traditional IT environments, 2 ways:

-  1. block storage: operates at a lower level, the raw storage device level and manages data as a set of numberred, fixed size blocks.
-  2. file storage: operates at a higher level, the operating system level, and manages data as a named hierarchy of files and folders.
+### Block Storage vs. File Storage vs. Object Storage

+Block Storage:

+- Raw storage
+- Data organised as an array of unrelated blocks
+- Host File System places data on disk
+- Amazon EBS provides block level storage volumes for use with EC2 instances
+- E.g., MS NTFS, Unix ZFS

+File Storage

+- Unrelated data blocks managed by a file (serving) system
+- Native file system places data on disk
+- Amazon EFS provides a simple, scalable, fully managed elastic NFS file system

+Object Storage

+- Stores Virtual containers that encapsulate the data, data attributes, metadata and Object Ids
+- APIs access to data
+- Metadata Driven, Policy-based
 - Amazon S3 object storage is cloud object storeage
   1. data is manged as objects using an API with http verbs. operating on the whole object at once, cannot incrementally updateing portions of the object as you do with a file.
   2. objects reside in containers called buckets and each object is identified by a unique user-specified key (filename).

-Note:

-If you need the traditioanl block or file storage in addition tot Amazon S3 storage,

-1. you can use Amazon EBS for EC2 instances
-2. Amazon Elastic File systems (AWS EFS) provices network-attached shared file storage using the NFX v4 protocol.

-Amazon EFS provides a simple, scalable, elastic file system for Linux-based workloads for use with AWS Cloud services and onpremises resources.

-It is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS with consistent low latencies.

-Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.

 ### AWS S3 Buckets